p2k3m/InfiniteRails/docs/spec-compliance-2026-12.md

 This audit maps the requested "Portals of Dimension" gameplay brief to the shipped sandbox.
 Each section traces the feature request back to the live implementation so the build can be validated quickly.

 ## Immersive Rendering & World Bootstrap
-* `setupScene()` stands up the orthographic camera, lighting rig (sun, moon hemisphere, ambient), and render groups on start, logging a "Scene populated" confirmation for troubleshooting.【F:simple-experience.js†L1532-L1612】
+* `setupScene()` stands up the orthographic camera, lighting rig (sun, moon hemisphere, ambient), and render groups on start, logging a “Scene population check fired — validate terrain, rails, portals, mobs, and chests render correctly.
+Re-run asset bootstrap if visuals are missing.” confirmation for troubleshooting.【F:simple-experience.js†L1532-L1612】
-* `buildTerrain()` procedurally generates the 64×64 grass island with layered grass/dirt/stone voxels, records 4,096 grid columns, and logs voxel totals so the empty-scene issue called out in review is detectable during QA.【F:simple-experience.js†L3132-L3208】
+* `buildTerrain()` procedurally generates the 64×64 grass island with layered grass/dirt/stone voxels, records 4,096 grid columns, and logs voxel totals (`World generation summary — … columns created`) so the empty-scene issue called out in review is detectable during QA.【F:simple-experience.js†L3132-L3208】

 ## First-Person Player Experience & Controls
-* First-person hands and the Steve model attach directly to the camera rig; a fallback cube keeps the avatar visible if GLTF loading fails while logging "Steve visible in scene" for testers.【F:simple-experience.js†L2753-L3034】
+* First-person hands and the Steve model attach directly to the camera rig; a fallback cube keeps the avatar visible if GLTF loading fails while logging “Avatar visibility confirmed — verify animation rig initialises correctly if the player appears static.” for testers.【F:simple-experience.js†L2753-L3034】
-* Input listeners cover WASD, jump, pointer-lock look, mining/placing, crafting/inventory toggles, hotbar selection, and pointer hints; the handler explicitly logs "Moving forward" to prove keyboard bindings are active when QA follows the tutorial overlay.【F:simple-experience.js†L4438-L4635】
+* Input listeners cover WASD, jump, pointer-lock look, mining/placing, crafting/inventory toggles, hotbar selection, and pointer hints; the handler explicitly logs “Movement input detected (forward).
+If the avatar fails to advance, confirm control bindings and resolve any physics constraints blocking motion.” to prove keyboard bindings are active when QA follows the tutorial overlay.【F:simple-experience.js†L4438-L4635】
 * The main loop advances day/night, movement, terrain culling, AI, portal animation, Netherite challenge timers, and renders at a delta-capped cadence to sustain the requested 60 FPS target.【F:simple-experience.js†L4611-L4635】【F:simple-experience.js†L4884-L4944】

 ## Survival Actors & Combat Feedback